 In the Lifetime of the Buddha

 Five hundred rich friends, sons of merchants, renounced the world and became disciples of the Buddha.
 One night, the lusts and desires they had renounced suddenly returned.
 The Buddha divined what had happened and decided he should talk to them straightaway rather than wait until morning.
 Realizing that if he only aroused these five hundred men their shame of having been discovered would prevent their understanding, so he had every disciple in the monastery woken and brought to assembly.

 The Buddha preached the importance of avoiding the three evil thoughts – lust, hatred, and cruelty – because they can grow and cause destruction.
-Desire must be shunned and feared, like an itch or Indra’s thunderbolt; and if it arises, expel it like a raindrop rolling off a lotus leaf.
-The he told them this story so they knew he himself was once filled with desire and it led to a bad result.
+Desire must be shunned and feared, like an itch, or Indra’s thunderbolt; and if it arises, it needs to be expelled like a raindrop rolling off a lotus leaf.
+Then he told them this story so they knew that he himself was once filled with desire and it led to a bad result.
 Hearing the truth, the five hundred struggling disciples won arahantship.